Mc-Zen/quill/docs/guide/quill-guide.typ

 = Fine-Tuning <fine-tuning>

-The #ref-fn("quantum-circuit()") command allows not only gates as well as content and string items but only length parameters which can be used to tweak the appearance of the circuit.
-Inserting a length value between gates adds a *horizontal space* of that length between the cells:
+The #ref-fn("quantum-circuit()") command allows not only gates as well as content and string items but only `length` parameters which can be used to tweak the spacing of the circuit.
+Inserting a `length` value between two gates adds a *horizontal space* of that length between the cells:

 #example(
   ```typ